School meals

 Free school meals holiday voucher scheme

-Further holiday food support is provided through our Holiday Activities and Food (HAF) programme.
+Households eligible for free school meals can access holiday food support through our Holiday Activities and Food (HAF) programme.
 This programme is designed to support families on a lower income or children who are considered to be vulnerable; it provides a free meal and supports children to eat more healthily, be more active over the school holidays and have a greater knowledge of health and nutrition.
 Find out more and how to book a place on the programme.

 Contact us